Teoscar Hernandez turns 31 today.

 Carlos Garcia turns 56 today.

 Carlos, you might remember, had one disastrous season with us.
-Back in November 1996 the Jays traded for Garcia, Orlando Merced and Dan Plasac from Pirates.
-We sent them Brandon Cromer, Jose Pett and Jose Silva and then December sent them Mike Halperin, Abraham Nunez and Craig Wilson to complete the deal.
-Have I mentioned I was never a fan of Jays GM Gord Ash?
+In November 1996, the Jays traded for Garcia, Orlando Merced and Dan Plasac from the Pirates.
+First, we sent them Brandon Cromer, Jose Pett and Jose Silva and then in December, we sent them Mike Halperin, Abraham Nunez and Craig Wilson to complete the deal.
+Have I mentioned that I was never a Jays’ GM Gord Ash fan?

-In 1997 he hit a .220/.253/.309 in 103 games, playing mostly second base.
+In 1997 he hit a .220/.253/.309 in 103 games, playing primarily second base.
 He had 3 homers, 29 runs, 23 RBI and 11 steals.
-To make matters worse he didn’t even play great defense for us and we payed him a big $2.55 million for that season.
-By WAR values that was as bad a season as any non-pitcher had ever had for the Jays.
+To make matters worse, he didn’t even play great defense for us, and we paid him a hefty $2.55 million for that season.
+By WAR, that was as bad a season as any non-pitcher had ever had for the Jays.

-After the season he signed with the Angels as a free agent and hit just .143 in 40 at bats with them, then he went to San Diego doing no better and then he was out of baseball.
+After the season, he signed with the Angels as a free agent and hit just .143 in 40 at-bats.
+Then, he went to San Diego, doing no better and was out of baseball.

-He really only had one decent season in the majors, hitting .269/.316/.399 as a rookie for the Pirates.
-He had 12 homers and 47 RBI in 1993, so it is hard to see what the Jays thought they were getting.
+He only had one decent season in the majors, hitting .269/.316/.399 as a rookie for the Pirates.
+However, he had 12 homers and 47 RBI in 1993, so it is hard to see what the Jays thought they were getting.

 Of the guys we sent to the Pirates:

 Craig Wilson went on to have a decent MLB career.
 He played for 7 seasons, 6 with the Pirates, and hit .262/.353/.474 with 99 home runs.
 His best season was 2004.
 He played 155 games and hit .264/.354/.499 with 29 home runs.